Taking a hard and painful look at the Vegas entertainment landscape as Sin City’s quarantine drags on…

 It really upsets me to have this one on the list, but the Aussie quartet known as Human Nature appears to have been struggling for a while.
 I’ve been to the show a number of times in the past twelve months, and attendance has been anemic during each and every visit.
 Their live band has been downsized as a cost-cutting measure and the dancers were given a pink slip before that.
 They’ve also jettisoned the “Jukebox” format and returned to the Motown sound that put them in the U.S. limelight.

-Magic Mike Live (Update – Sahara opening postponed until 2021) –
+Magic Mike Live (Update – Sahara opening postponed once again to August 2021) –

 We can wait even longer for this execrable slop to return….

 The movie-inspired male revue received a scathing write-up from me upon its debut (deservedly so).
 Yet, the man-bashing mess, hosted by a shrill, leather-clad harpy who never shuts her f*cking mouth, somehow managed to become a hit.
 Still, the closure of Hard Rock Hotel sent the

 strippers dancers off into the sunset last year.